Shruti3004/Eateria_server/README.md

 cd client
 npm run build

-Test production before deploy
+Test production before deploy. <br>
 After running a build in the client point_up_2, cd into the root of the project.
-And run...
+And run..

 NODE_ENV=production node index.js
 Check in browser on http://localhost:5000/